BANNER IMAGE EUCALYPTUS GRANDIS (FLOODED GUM), MYALL LAKES NATIONAL PARK, BULAHDELAH, NSW

 The map was released to Council and government agencies for review in mid 2017.
 The digital map and associated data are expected for public release in early 2020.

-Threatened Flora Research, Monitoring and Fire Ecology Recommendations (Gordons Wattle, Acacia gordonii), Save Our Species Program
+Threatened Flora Research, Monitoring and Fire Ecology Recommendations (cordons Wattle, Acacia gordonii), Save Our Species Program

-In 2016, OEH funded a review of database records, fieldwork to check on known populations, establishment of monitoring plots / plant community sampling, and advice for proposed ecological burning of this species in Blue Mountains National Park.
+In 2016, NSW DCCEEW funded a review of database records, fieldwork to check on known populations, establishment of monitoring plots / plant community sampling, and advice for proposed ecological burning of this species in Blue Mountains National Park.

 Monitoring will include pre-and-post-fire plots to track the species’ response to prescribed burning that is intended to optimise the population near Faulconbridge Point.
 The species is known to be disadvantaged by prolonged absence of fire and is facilitated by fire that removes competing shrubs and trees and reinstates its preferred open habitat.